chestdb/chestdb.github.io/examples/favorite-animals.md

 }
 ```

+Note that to achieve the interactivity, we simply wrap the button in a `ReferenceBuilder`, passing `favorites[animal]` as a reference.
+While you can't use brackets to index into normal sets, doing so on a `Reference<Set<String>>` returns a `Reference<void>` that can be watched for changes to the value.
+So, only if the favorite status of that particular animal changes, our heart button will rebuild.

+The `Reference<Set<String>>` also has a `contains` method so we can check if our animal is included in the set without having to deserialize all favorites.
+We use the `contains` method to display either a filled heart or a heart with only a border.

+Finally, `Reference<Set<String>>` has a `toggle` method that removes the given element if it's already in the set and adds it otherwise.
+We make use of that in the `IconButton`'s `onPressed` callback.

 Our main app screen will offer two tabs: One showing all animals and one only showing our favorites.
-The typical way of implementing tabs is to wrap the whole app in a `DefaultTabController` and then use the `TabBarView` as the body, so that's what we'll do:
+The simplest way of implementing tabs is to wrap the whole app in a `DefaultTabController` and then use the `TabBarView` as the body, so that's what we'll do:

 ```dart
 class FavoriteAnimalsApp extends StatelessWidget {